 This bed is tightly compressed into a box for facilitated shipping and setup.
 Simply set it on your bed frame of choice, unbox it, and allow it to expand.

-The New Purple Mattress Construction
+The Purple Hybrid Mattress Construction

 Comparing Firmness (Support & Feel)